cyejia/ios-decal-proj4/README.md

     1. More balls fall from the top of the screen
     2. Doge starts moving so the player must plan the frisbee throw accordingly
     3. Less time to pick the Doge tile
-* When player loses, an alert pops up prompting the player to give a name for the high score board and then the screen goes to score/high score view
+* When player loses, an window pops up showing the highscore, your most recent game score, and a play again button.

 ## Implementation

 ### Model
-* Game1.swift
-* Game2.swift
-* Game3.swift
+* GameScene.swift

 ### View
 * StartNewGameView
 * GamesView
-* ScoreBoardView

 ### Controller
 * StartNewGameViewController
 * GamesViewController
-* ScoreBoardViewController